castedo/dsi-spec/end.md

   related concepts discussed in [@cosmo_referencing_2020] [@dicosmo:hal-01865790].

-* For a discussion on various concepts and proposed terminology about persistent identifiers, see [@kunze_persistence_2017].
-In the proposed terminology, a DSI is a persistent identifier (PID) that is "frozen" and "waxing" with both "intraversioned" and "extraversioned" PIDs depending on the edition number.
+* For a discussion on various concepts and proposed terminology regarding persistent identifiers, see [@kunze_persistence_2017].
+According to the proposed terminology, a DSI is a persistent identifier (PID) that is "frozen" and "waxing" with "intraversioned" and "extraversioned" PIDs depending on the edition number.